 - When the slow cooker finishes, serve the chowder with crusty bread for dipping.

 If you’d like to cook this even more slowly, on a low setting, set the slow cooker to run for 7 hours.
-Pop the cream and cornflous in 30 minutes before the end of the cycle.
+Pop the cream and cornflour in 30 minutes before the end.

 If you’re following a gluten-free diet, remember to check your vegetable stock packet.
 Gluten-free stocks are available, or you could make your own.